ipfs/community/contribution-guidelines.md

 ### Pull Requests

 Pull requests descriptions should be as clear as possible.
 Err on the side of overly specific and include a reference to all related issues.
 If the pull request is meant to close an issue please use the Github keyword conventions of [closes, fixes, or resolves]( https://help.github.com/articles/closing-issues-via-commit-messages/).
-If the pull request only completes part of an issue use the keywords [connect, or connects]( https://github.com/waffleio/waffle.io/wiki/FAQs#prs-connect-keywords).
+If the pull request only completes part of an issue use the [connects keywords]( https://github.com/waffleio/waffle.io/wiki/FAQs#prs-connect-keywords).
 This helps our tools properly link issues to pull requests.

 ### Code Review